GSA/fpki-guides/PIV-I Certification Playbook.md

 Once the MOA is complete, the Federal PKI Management Authority (FPKIMA) and the Applicant coordinate the steps necessary to issue cross-certificates.

-The entity will then be added to the  [PIV-I cross certification list](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwR).
+The entity will then be added to the [FPKI Approved Providers List](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000XRrC).

 ###**Checklist**

 - [ ] Establish contact with the FPKIMA to initiate exchange of cross-certificates
 - [ ] Fully understand process to exchange cross-certificates
-- [ ] Confirm listing on the [PIV-I Cross-certification List](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwR%29)
+- [ ] Confirm listing on the [FPKI Approved Providers List](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000XRrC)

 ###**Key Questions**